 An ancient metropolis lying across timeless trade routes, Isfahan became the Great Shah Abbas’s glittering Safavid capital during the 16th century and it was during this period that a well-known saying was coined. ‘’Isfahan nesf- e- jahan’’ – Isfahan is half the world – for if you have seen Isfahan you have seen half of the world’s beauty.

-This is an opportunity to touch the stars in the clear sky or watch the mysterious moon in the silence.
+Matinabad is a village about 60 km from the city of Kashan; located in the heart of the Iranian desert, this is an opportunity to touch the stars in the clear sky or watch the mysterious moon in the silence.
 A chance to watch the astonishing view of sunset without any human-made hurdle.
 A possibility to see wild camels pacing on the sand dunes.
 There are some activities included in such as walking in the village, desert trekking, camping overnight and accommodation in a cozy house that would give you the feeling of staying at your own home.

 Hugging the lower slopes of the magnificent Alborz Mountains, Tehran is a fascinating metropolis with outstanding museums and palaces and a youthful street life.
 Spend time here and you’ll soon realize that the city is so much more than a chaotic jumble of concrete and crazy traffic.
 This is the nation’s dynamic beating heart and the place to get a handle on modern Iran and what its future will likely be.
 Exploring the capital city of Iran will transport you on a journey through hundreds of years of Iranian history – from the glittering Golestan Palace and the adjacent Grand Bazaar to the beautiful Milad Tower and serene gardens.